-Paris Transportation Guide: Getting Around The City Of Light
+Paris Transportation Guide: How To Get Around The City

-This Paris Transportation guide will help you prepare for your upcoming trip.
-Paris has a wonderful, and convenient transportation infrastructure set up to mae getting around super easy.
+This Paris transportation guide will help you prepare for your trip—thanks to its extensive and efficient infrastructure, getting around Paris is surprisingly easy.

 Metro, RER, and Buses In Paris